freenas/freenas-docs/userguide/services.rst

     * Select the :guilabel:`Always Chroot` option to enable it.

 #.
 Start the FTP service in :menuselection:`Services --> FTP`.
 Click
-    the red :guilabel:`Power` button in the :guilabel:`FTP` card.
+    the red |ui-power| button in the :guilabel:`FTP` card.
 The FTP service takes a second or so to start.
-The :guilabel:`Power` button changes to green to show the service is running.
+The |ui-power| button changes to green to show the service is running.

 #.
 Test the connection from a client using a utility such as
     Filezilla.